Gruber

 First we create our config value, this is an opinionated instance of the Configuration class.
 It's used to load JSON files, parse environment variables and look up CLI arguments.
 You can create your own instance to completely customise this.

 Next, we use it to define the application's configuration.
-This is a definition of the shape of, and how to parse the configuration.
-Configuration works with a precedence of cli argument > environment variable > configuration file > fallback.
+This is a definition of the shape of, and how to generate it from the runtime environment.
+Here there are three values:

 The idea is that you always have a strongly-typed configuration available to use, so other parts of your app can rely on it.
 For each value in the configuration you specify its fallback and optionally how to pull a value from the CLI or environment variables.